tranquilitybase-io/tb-gcp-management-plane/README.md

 ## Architecture

-The following diagram outlines all components deployed via the Management Plane:
+The following diagram outlines the components of the Tranquility Base Management Plane:

 ![architecture](docs/architecture.png)